-I am visiting every known Nazi camp and sub camp (following the Encyclopedia of Camps and Ghettos published by the United States Holocaust Memorial Museum) and I make an image of the blue sky exactly above each location.
+At this moment, I'm visiting every known Nazi camp and sub camp (following the Encyclopedia of Camps and Ghettos published by the United States Holocaust Memorial Museum) and I make a polaroid image of the blue sky exactly above each location.
+There were 1,075 camps.
 A blue sky, as in 'that heaven above', and nothing else.
-A clear view on 1.075 heavens, sober and blue, yet burdened with holding the memory of the ones who suffered below.
+A clear view on 1,075 heavens, sober and blue, yet burdened with holding the memory of the ones who suffered below.

-I want to make this book because I've always wished there existed already such a book, because I've always wanted to buy such a book and give it a place between all the other books in my room, as a reminder, to carry it along with me in my life, as a weight that we maybe, maybe, all should be carrying on our shoulders.
+I want to make this book because I've always wished there existed already such a book, because I've always wanted to buy such a book and give it a place between all the other books I own, as a reminder, to carry it along with me in my life, as a weight of history that we all, just maybe, should be carrying on our shoulders.

 Every time I set out on a trip to document another set of Heavens, I'll document it on the blog too.
 You can follow the online account of the progress of me continually creating HEAVENS here: antonkusters.com/blog/?category=heavens